 The Importance of Having a Will During Wills Week in South Africa

-Wills Week is more than just a date on your calendar—it’s a wake-up call for all South Africans.
+Wills Week is more than just a date on your calendar (this year it’s between 16-20 September)—it’s a wake-up call for all South Africans.
 This annual event is a golden opportunity to reflect on your estate planning needs and take crucial steps like writing a will.
 In this piece, we’ll discuss why having a last will is not just important, but essential, and how making a donation to a Public Benefit Organisation (PBO) can benefit both you and the causes you hold dear.

 writing a will, making a will